Language

 Add Line Numbers

 Add line numbers or custom prefixes to each line of text.
-Supports numbered formats, bullet points, and custom patterns.
+Supports numbered formats, bullet points, custom patterns, padding, and prefix or suffix.

 Custom Patterns